statnett/image-scanner-operator/README.md

 CIS resources should not be edited by standard users, as the `Workload` controller will create CIS'es from running pods.
-And the standard Kubernetes garbage collector should delete obsolete resources when owning pods are gone.
+And the standard Kubernetes garbage collector deletes the obsolete CIS resources when the owning pods are gone.

 A user can influence the image scanning process by adding annotations to pods.
 The set of annotations is currently limited, but more might be added in the